Story: Te ture – Māori and legislation

 Māori did not see land as a commodity to be bought and sold by individuals, but as something over which groups could hold communal rights of guardianship, occupation and use.
 These rights were gained by various means including discovery, conquest and gift.
 They were maintained by continual occupation over generations.

 Colonial legislation clashed with and overrode that system.
-New laws declared that the government had the right to take any land that was not necessary to Māori, and that Māori could only sell or lease land to the Crown.
+New laws declared that the government had the right to take any land that was not needed by Māori, and that Māori could sell or lease land only to the Crown.

 The government backed up its laws with military force, and the New Zealand wars began.
 The government passed laws allowing it to confiscate the land of Māori believed to be ‘in rebellion’.